What is digital identity?

 Everyone is welcome, especially those who do not typically engage in “digital identity” discussions.
 We need diverse perspectives from every sector of society to ensure the best solutions.

 What can I do?

-It’s now more important than ever for a diverse community of stakeholders to align on Good ID.
-As the pace of change accelerates, now is an incredible opportunity to build systems which have a positive impact on society in the decades to come.
+It’s more important than ever that a diverse community of stakeholders help inform and use the Good ID approach.
+As the pace of digital change accelerates, now is the time to build programs which have a positive impact in the decades to come.

-There are four key ways you can take part and help shape the dialogue:
+There are a number of ways to take part and help shape the dialogue:

 – Submit an article: pitch your perspective or expertise on what makes Good ID